fetchai/fetchd/docs/docs/validators/overview.md

 The hardware resources for running a validator node largely depend on the network load.
 As a recommended configuration we sugest the following requirements

-- 2 x CPU, either Intel or AMD, with the SSE4.1 and SSE4.2 flags (use lscpu to verify)
+- 2 x CPU, either Intel or AMD, with the SSE4.1, SSE4.2 and AVX flags (use lscpu to verify)
 - 4 GB RAM
 - 500 GB SSD
 - 100 Mbit/s always-on internet connection